Shannon Rowbury: 2012

 Rowbury finished second at the U.S. Olympic track and field trials, qualifying her for her second consecutive Olympics.
 Morgan Uceny, who finished first at the trials, and Jenny Simpson, who finished third, also competed with Rowbury at the London Olympics.
 Rowbury initially finished sixth in the 1500 meters race at the 2012 Summer Olympics in London.
 At the time, her sixth-place finish was the best finish ever by an American woman in the 1500 meters at the modern Olympics.
-Currently in fourth position following the disqualifications of Aslı Çakır Alptekin and Gamze Bulut, she stands to be upgraded to the bronze medal after Tatyana Tomashova was disqualified for doping in September 2024.
+Currently in fourth position following the disqualifications of Aslı Çakır Alptekin and Gamze Bulut for doping, she stands to be upgraded to the bronze medal after Tatyana Tomashova of Russia was disqualified for doping in September 2024.
 Six of the top nine finishers in the event (not including Rowbury) have been either disqualified or linked to performance-enhancing drug use, with ESPN labeling it "one of the dirtiest [races] in Olympic history".